 CLASSICS 351: GENDER & SEXUALITY IN THE CLASSICAL WORLD This class anchors the Bodies & Society Constellation through an exploration of ancient Greek and Roman conceptions of women and gender as found in literary texts, historical documents, and material culture.

-GEN&WS 103: Women & Their Bodies In Health and Disease This highly-regarded class pays close attention to how bodies are located in social contexts that influence health and illness.
-It also explore the roles that female-assigned and women-identified people play as patients, practitioners, and activists.
-A class for every body!
++ GEN&WS 103: Women & Their Bodies In Health and Disease This highly-regarded class pays close attention to how bodies are located in social contexts that influence health and illness.
+It also explores the roles that female-assigned and women-identified people play as patients, practitioners, and activists.
+A class for every-body!